Ivey Ranch offers three internship opportunities:

 - Grooming Gang—Groom and bathe horses, clean stalls, and equipment maintenance.

-- Therapy Riding Aide–Assist with clients in all aspects of a class: may walk alongside the client and the horse; may learn to lead a horse; can assist with the grooming and turn-out of our horses.
-This opportunity is excellent for those who want to interact with both the horses and with clients with special needs.
+- Lesson Aide–Assist with clients in all aspects of a class: may walk alongside the client and the horse; may learn to lead a horse; can assist with the grooming and turn-out of our horses.
+This opportunity is excellent for those who want to interact with both the horses and with clients with and without special needs.

 - Saturday Program—involves all aspects of our program.